 6) House of Medusa (Garden Setting)

 House of Medusa sits in a restored mansion on Yerebatan Caddesi with a leafy garden just minutes from Hagia Sophia.
-Expect a calm, atmospheric breakfast—perfect before the Basilica Cistern or Topkapı Palace.
+Expect a calm, atmospheric breakfast, perfect before the Basilica Cistern or Topkapı Palace.

 7) Four Seasons Hotel Istanbul at Sultanahmet — Avlu

 For a splurge-worthy morning, the courtyard and terrace at the Four Seasons Sultanahmet – Avlu deliver luxury breakfast a few steps from Sultanahmet Square.
-Impeccable service, serene setting, and polished takes on Turkish classics make this a memorable start to the day.
+Impeccable service, a serene setting, and polished takes on Turkish classics make this a memorable start to the day.

 Ideal for special occasions or when only the best will do.